Department of Earth and

 Aerospace Center (DLR).

-Determining fault strength and crustal strength by developing finite
+strength and crustal strength by developing finite element

-element models of both California and Taiwan, with Christoph
+models of both California and Taiwan, with Christoph Moder.
+The

-Moder.
-The purpose of this work is to find out what is a
+purpose of this work was to find out what is a realistic range of

-realistic range of fault friction in a transform margin setting and in
+fault friction in a transform margin setting and in a convergent

-a convergent margin setting.
-The work is based on a coarse global
+margin setting.
+The work is based on a coarse global grid, with local

 to do most of the grid construction and optimization (an